 Maintaining a high-quality experience for the greatest number of visitors while preserving park resources remains a primary challenge for park managers.
-Limited access to Alaska's parks has, for many years, kept these fragile regions pristine and free from the harms of development.
-In recent years, however, increased travel has fueled the need for roads not only to and from the parks, but within the parks themselves.
-In parks like Denali and Wrangell-St. Elias, studies continue to help determine the impacts of traffic on park resources and the visitor experience.
-Park managers must continue to balance the needs of the visitors with those of the environment.
+Limited access to Alaska's parks has kept these fragile regions pristine.
+Yet increased travel has fueled the need for roads not only to and from the parks, but within them.
+In Denali and Wrangell-St. Elias, studies continue to help determine the impacts of traffic on park resources and the visitor experience.